ocpkn/OpenComputersMS/README.md

 # OpenComputersMS
-minesweeper.lua is Minesweeper the Minecraft mod OpenComputers.
+minesweeper.lua is classic Minesweeper for the Minecraft mod OpenComputers.

 Tier 2 screen and graphics card required to run.